khakhalin/notes/keywords/arima.md

 > A question here, why not just use [[regularization]]?
 L1 if we want a sparse representation?

 A covariance matrix that you have defines whether the process is stationary.
 If eigenvalues are real and <1, we have a relaxation.
 If some are complex, we have an oscillation.
-If real part is >1, it diverges and the solution isn't stationary. _Is it true?
-Did I get it right?_
+If real part is >1, it diverges and the solution isn't stationary.

 > Why do we have to shift everything by μ, why wouldn't we just do a linear regression of y[t] from past y[t-i]?
 Wouldn't it be both more expressive, and way more obvious; like a primitive single-linear-layer convolution network?
 Or is the problem here is that we'll get diverging series all the time?